Dozens of Taylor Swift fans sue Ticketmaster in the wake of its ticket sale fiasco

 "Until transparency and fairness is won in live entertainment ticket purchases, the Great War continues," she wrote, referencing a song from Swift's latest album, Midnights.

-Kinder sent NPR an updated complaint on Monday that names 50 plaintiffs (almost double the original number) and seeks additional damages and consequences.
+Kinder sent NPR an updated complaint on Monday that names 50 plaintiffs (almost double the original number).

 A quick refresher on the Swift debacle